Hospitality Training News and Guides

 Frequently Asked Questions

-• Do licensee training requirements differ between states?
+• Do requirements differ between states?
 Yes.
-Each state and territory has its own laws and approved course providers.
-In NSW, you must complete LT or ALT with an approved provider.
+Each state has its own laws and approved course providers.

-• Who needs to complete Licensee Training in NSW?
-Most new licensees, approved managers, and club secretaries who hold or transfer a liquor licence.
+• Who needs Licensee Training in NSW?
+Most new licensees, approved managers, and club secretaries.

-• Can I do Licensee Training online?
-Yes.
-NSW allows online LT and ALT through approved providers like Job Trainer Australia.
+• Can I do it online?
+Yes, through approved providers like Job Trainer Australia.

-• Does Licensee Training expire?
-Yes.
-Refresher training is required every five years to maintain your endorsement.
+• Does it expire?
+Yes — refresher training is required every five years.